SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 I mainly use **electroencephalogram (EEG)** and **reaction time** measures to investigate these topics. <br />
 <br />
 Below you can explore a selection of my work.
+A full list of publications is available on my Google Scholar profile.

 <style>
   /* Styling for the tabs container */